 Performance driving requires additional protection, helmets.
 Helmets are required for anyone driving in a PCA autocross (AX) or driver education (DE) event.

 The Milwaukee Region generally follows the standard adopted by PCA National and PCA Club Racing requirements.
 Helmets need to have a Snell rating and be current or last date certified; no cracks and chin strap in good condition.
 (Snell dating should be 2010 or later and must have a SA rating.
 Helmets with a DOT certification, a K or an M rating are not allowed.)

 The ratings mentioned above are issued every five years and PCA allows the current year issuance and the previous year issuance.
-For example, for this driving season in 2017, the PCA Milwaukee Region will allow SNELL SA of 2010- and 2015-rated helmets.
+For example, the PCA Milwaukee Region will allow SNELL SA of 2010- and 2015-rated helmets.
 Indication of helmet compliance is a reflective decal affixed to the semi-rigid foam padding in the rear inside portion of the helmet.
 One may need to gently pry the cloth liner away from the foam padding to read the decal.

 What are the differences between the SA, M and K standards?

 The SA standard was designed for competitive auto racing.
 The K standard was released to accommodate helmets used in karting and the M rated helmets is for motorcycles.
 There are three major differences between them: